-Chicken hotpots in coconut cream and starchy pancakes are served all over the rural areas.
-You might struggle for protein options as a vegetarian, but you will have a lot of options as the traditional diet (outside of the tribespeople) is largely plant-based with locals always munching on coconut, bananas, guava and a starchy substance called “sago.”
+Chicken hotpots in coconut cream and starchy pancakes are served all over rural areas.
+You might struggle for protein options as a vegetarian, but you will still have options as the traditional diet (outside of the tribespeople) is largely plant-based with locals always munching on coconut, bananas, guava and a starchy substance called “sago.”

 Is Papua New Guinea Expensive?

-After visiting 32 countries at the time of this publication, I can say with resounding (and sad) conviction, that I have never known an economy so abused, exploited and screwed up as Papua New Guinea’s.
+After visiting over 100 countries, I can say with resounding (and sad) conviction, that I don’t know many more economies to be as so abused, exploited and screwed up as Papua New Guinea’s.
 As mentioned earlier on, the island of New Guinea is rich in natural resources including minerals, oil, copper, gold and gas and the locals are obviously suffering because of the mismanagement and trade with other nations.